Green Bay Packers vs. Minnesota Vikings NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- The combined points per game average of the two teams, 51.1, is 8.6 points above Sunday's over/under.
+- The combined points per game average of the two teams, 51.1, is 8.6 points greater than Sunday's over/under.

-- This contest's total is 3.9 points under the 46.4 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 46.4 points per game, 3.9 more than this contest's over/under.

 - Packers games this season feature an average total of 47.6 points, a number 5.1 points higher than Sunday's over/under.